xuandong05/Amsterdam-Airbnb/README.md

 ## Repository Structure <a name="Structure"></a>
--The ipyinb file is the code file containing all the codes that need to be clean and wrangling, to analyzing data and producing model and graphs.
+- The ipyinb file is the code file containing all the codes that need to be clean and wrangling, to analyzing data and producing model and graphs.
--The csv files is the 3 datasets that AirBnB provided for Amsterdam:
+- The csv files is the 3 datasets that AirBnB provided for Amsterdam:
 1. listings.csv - Summary information and metrics for listings in Amsterdam.
 2. calendar.csv - Detailed Calendar Data for listings in Amsterdam.
 3. reviews.csv - summary review data for the listings.